-The parametric scalarization is achieved by a scalar-valued achievement function.
-However, before the presentation of this function, a formal mathematical notation of the decision problem must be introduced.
-In further analysis it is assumed that parameters z have known, fixed values $z_0$ .
-To simplify the notation, an explicit input-output relation is used:
+This scalarization is achieved by a scalar-valued achievement function.
+However, before introducing this function, a formal mathematical notation of the decision problem must be introduced.
+It is assumed in further analysis that parameters z have known, fixed values $z_0$ .
+To simplify the notation, an explicit input-output relation is introduced: